go-task/task/docs/usage.md

 ### Limiting when tasks run

-If a task executed by multiple `cmds` or multiple `deps` you can limit how many times it is executed each invocation of the `task` command using `run`. `run` can also be set at the root of the taskfile to change the behavior of all the tasks unless explicitly overridden
+If a task executed by multiple `cmds` or multiple `deps` you can limit how many times it is executed using `run`. `run` can also be set at the root of the Taskfile to change the behavior of all the tasks unless explicitly overridden

 Supported values for `run`
  * `always` (default) always attempt to invoke the task regardless of the number of previous executions
- * `once` only invoke this task once regardless of the number of times referred to
+ * `once` only invoke this task once regardless of the number of references
- * `when_changed` only invokes the task once for a set of variables passed into the task
+ * `when_changed` only invokes the task once for each unique set of variables passed into the task

 ```yaml
 version: '3'